vimcki/design-principles/Dynamic Dispatch.md

 ## Information

-Dynamic Dispatch is a step of a runtime when implementations of interfaces are selected based on configuration of application
+Dynamic Dispatch is a step of a runtime when implementations of interfaces are selected based on configuration of application.
+Dynamic Dispatch is also operation done on interface to find out concrete type.
+Here we are talking about step of runtime.

-This allows for [feature switching](https://github.com/vimcki/design-principles/blob/master/Feature%20Switch.md) without modyfing the code and rebuilding it
+This stpe allows for [feature switching](https://github.com/vimcki/design-principles/blob/master/Feature%20Switch.md) without modyfing the code and rebuilding it.

 ## Example